-This years program by Bon Appétit was packed with culinary super stars, wine makers and mixologists.
-Some of the world’s top chefs like Gordon Ramsay, Guy Savoy, Wolfgang Puck, Francois Payard, Julian Serrano and many more participated in a sparkling array of special events and tastings, and I was so lucky to attend a few of these.
+This year’s program by Bon Appétit was packed with culinary superstars, winemakers and mixologists.
+Some of the world’s top chefs like Gordon Ramsay, Guy Savoy, Wolfgang Puck, Francois Payard, Julian Serrano and many more participated in a sparkling array of special events and tastings.
+I was so lucky to attend a few of these.

 Friday night was the Grand Tasting at the Garden of the Gods Pool Oasis at Caesars Palace and you can find my story and images here.
 It was pretty overwhelming to be in the same space as so many rock-star chefs and I was thoroughly inspired by some of the incredible dishes I sampled.

-I had lunch at Border Grill in the Forum Shops and I cant wait to try to recreate the best cerviche I have ever tasted.
+I had lunch at Border Grill in the Forum Shops and I can’t wait to try to recreate the best ceviche I have ever tasted.
 Watch this space.

 I took a spin in the 550 foot tall High Roller with wonderful views of Vegas.
-It didnt matter that it was pouring with rain.
+It didn’t matter that it was pouring rain.
 We were served a delicious signature cocktail by Mixologist Tony Abou Ganim from Caesars Palace which was delicious.

-On the Saturday Night I had a mind altering food and wine experience at Hakkasan at MGM Grand
+On a Saturday Night I had a mind-altering food and wine experience at Hakkasan at MGM Grand

 Sadly the room was too dimly lit for photography but this is what the menu looked like: